Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 23.29.08 UTC
+- WIB: Senin, 30 September 2024 00.21.41 UTC
-- WITA: Senin, 30 September 2024 00.29.08 UTC
+- WITA: Senin, 30 September 2024 01.21.41 UTC
-- WIT: Senin, 30 September 2024 01.29.08 UTC
+- WIT: Senin, 30 September 2024 02.21.41 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship